 Evolution Began in Shrewsbury!

-2013 Darwin Festival will be held between the 12th and 24th February.
-For more information please click here.
+The 2016 Darwin Festival will be held between the 12th and 14th February.

 Charles Darwin is Shrewsbury’s most famous son and recently voted as one of the greatest Britons.
 Born in Shrewsbury, Shropshire on the 12th February 1809 at Mount House, he was the son of Robert, a well respected doctor, and Susannah a member of the Wedgwood family.
 His formative years were well spent and his love and curiosity of the natural world was positively encouraged and flourished.
 Darwin lived in Shrewsbury until he was 27.

 Darwin attended school at 13 Claremont and was then privileged to go to Shrewsbury School.
 Although, as his headmaster Dr Butler revealed, he had little hope of filling his head with Latin or Greek.
 Indeed as early as nine the young Darwin had started observing and recording things he found in the natural world that surrounded him.

 Darwin’s grandfathers were equally remarkable men – Erasmus Darwin and Josiah Wedgwood.
 Both were members of the famous Lunar Society.

 Darwin would still recognise Shrewsbury today – as many of the medieval buildings, shuts and passages he knew still exist and his old school (now the library) even has a statue to the great man outside its entrance.
 The fields and river that surrounds the town are still open areas filled with flora and fauna to inspire the future generations.